What does menopause mean?

 Knowledge of what to expect at menopause can empower a woman to make this phase of her life a new beginning.
 When you reach menopause, it is important to consult your healthcare provider to discuss your risk factors for osteoporosis, to see if a bone density test is recommended, and to discuss the best strategies to prevent bone loss.

 All women should follow the strategies to promote strong bones.
-These include reducing modifiable risk factors for osteoporosis, achieving optimal nutrition, and making healthy lifestyle choices.
+These include reducing modifiable risk factors for osteoporosis by making healthy lifestyle choices like achieving optimal nutrition and physical activity.
 In some cases, healthcare providers may prescribe estrogen therapy (ET) or hormone therapy (HT) for women who have an early menopause.
 ET or HT is often prescribed for the relief of the most common menopausal symptoms experienced by women including hot flashes, night sweats, and other genitourinary symptoms including vaginal dryness.
 You and your healthcare provider must carefully weigh the benefits and risks of taking estrogen therapy or hormone therapy, taking into consideration your menopausal status as well as your personal and family history of osteoporosis, heart disease, and certain cancers.